 Every employee wants to know where they stand in the line.
 It seems hard to implement.
 But this makes them feel that they are a part of something in the organization.
 Also, it is essential to seek feedback from their end as well.

 Conduct surveys and seek anonymous responses to find out how they are feeling in the organization.
 Keep it simple.
 You might even be able to act on some of their wishes.
 Let them understand that you know their opinion.

-Improving the employee engagement also involves in serving as a mentor despite being how busy you are.
+Improving employee engagement also involves serving as a mentor despite being how busy you are.
 There are many people out there hesitant to simply ask a manager for little things.
 But you have to build a trustworthy relationship with employees to make the work environment more welcome.

 Make them grow as a part of the team.
 Many managers do not opt for the personal approach but it is often necessary to talk and resolve who are facing issues.
 Just help and ensure no one is left behind

 It seems that cubicles give a personal space.
 It is true, but only to an extent.
 You might have experienced yourself in cubicles or seen in any office space.
 These kinds of companies offer comfort, not collaboration.
 However, collaboration is one of the vital components for businesses to thrive in this competitive world.

 In the long history of humankind, those who learned to collaborate and improvise most effectively have prevailed. - Charles Darwin